Documentation Index

 Traefik on Proxy Nodes

-Proxy nodes receive routes and certificates from the control plane:- Routes live in
+Proxy nodes receive routes and certificates from the control plane:

 Multiple Proxy Nodes